me-nkr/tinker-the-flag/README.md

 Please check the `game.log` file for errors and stuff

 ## Next steps
-- [ ] update time in admin panel to either time in human readable form or time taken
 - [ ] implement ban and it's sideeffects
     - [ ] ban process
         - as long as they don't violate T&C there is no ban